weigert/c-embed/README.md

     eclose - close embedded file pointer
     eeof - end of file check
-    egets - get string util eof or new line eerror - prints a descriptive error
+    egets - get string util eof or new line egetc - get current stream char promoted to int eerror - prints a descriptive error
+    eread - read to memory address
+    eseek - seek a position in the file etell - get the position in the file rewind - reset the position to the start of the file

 in full analogy to their regular [`stdio.h` counterparts](https://cplusplus.com/reference/cstdio/).